Seyed Kazem Alavipanah: Education and career

 Prof. Seyed Kazem Alavipanah was born in 1958 in Abarkuh, Yazd, Iran.
 In 1976, he was admitted to the College of Agriculture, Shiraz University, in the field of pedology, and received his BSc in 1983.
 He commenced his master's degree program in pedology at Tarbiat Modares University, Tehran, in 1988 and graduated in 1991.
-He received a PhD, from a Belgian University in 1997, in Remote Sensing (RS) and Geographic Information System (GIS), minoring in pedology.
-He was a faculty member at the International Desert Research Center (IDRC), University of Tehran, but in 2002, he was moved to the Department of Remote Sensing and GIS, Faculty of Geography.
+He received a PhD, from a Belgian University in 1997 in Remote Sensing (RS) and Geographic Information Systems (GIS), minoring in pedology.
+He was a faculty member at the International Desert Research Center (IDRC), University of Tehran.
+Still, in 2002, he was moved to the Department of Remote Sensing and GIS, Faculty of Geography.
 He is now serving as a full professor at the Department of Remote Sensing and GIS, University of Tehran.

 Scientific career

-Currently, he is a member of a number international scientific association, Food and Agriculture Organization of the United Nations (FAO), and an elect member of the Intergovernmental Technical Panel on Soils (ITPS), in charge of preparing World Soil Report and World Soil Charter (2013-2015).
+Currently, he is a member of a number of international scientific associations, Food and Agriculture Organization of the United Nations (FAO), and an elected member of the Intergovernmental Technical Panel on Soils (ITPS), in charge of preparing World Soil Report and World Soil Charter (2013-2015).
 He has been endeavoring on a program called ‘Heat as an Indicator of World Intelligence’ and trying to patent it as a theory.

 He has received many international awards for his projects, papers, and contribution to RS Conferences.
-In 2004, he was selected as the Superior Researcher of University of Tehran; in addition, he was the Select Professor of University of Tehran in 2005 and 2015.
+In 2004, he was selected as the Superior Researcher of the University of Tehran; in addition, he was the Select Professor of University of Tehran in 2005 and 2015.
 He attained Allameh Tabatabai Award from the Iran National Elites Foundation in 2014.

 He has published more than 190 papers in noted international journals and conferences.
 Additionally, he has authored and published the following books: Application of Remote Sensing in the Earth Sciences, Information Technology in the Earth Sciences, Fundamentals of Modern Remote Sensing, Remote Sensing of Soil Salinity, Remote Sensing and Geographic Information System, and Research Methodology in Remote Sensing.
-His book Thermal Remote Sensing was selected as Superior Academic Textbook and commended by Iran government; this book was also among University of Tehran's 80 Treasure Books in 2015.
+His book Thermal Remote Sensing was selected as Superior Academic Textbook and commended by Iran government; this book was also among the University of Tehran's 80 Treasure Books in 2015.